tranek/GASDocumentation/README.md

 `Attributes` are defined by and live in an [`AttributeSet`](#concepts-as).
 The `AttributeSet` is responsible for replicating `Attributes` that are marked for replication.
 See the section on [`AttributeSets`](#concepts-as) for how to define `Attributes`.

 **Tip:** If you don't want an `Attribute` to show up in the Editor's list of `Attributes`, you can use the `Meta = (HideInDetailsView)` `property specifier`.

-**Note:** Set the `AttributeSet` to be a `Transient` property.
-Because it is not a Component it's creation inside an actor's constructor is not safe.
-Having it not Transient might lead to hard to track issues when duplicating character's Blueprints.

 **[⬆ Back to Top](#table-of-contents)**